szimek/signature_pad/README.md

 ## Demo
 [Demo](http://szimek.github.io/signature_pad) works in desktop and mobile browsers.
 You can check out its [source code](https://github.com/szimek/signature_pad/blob/gh-pages/js/app.js) for some tips on how to handle window resize and high DPI screens.
 You can also find more about the latter in [HTML5 Rocks tutorial](http://www.html5rocks.com/en/tutorials/canvas/hidpi).

+## Installation
+You can install the latest release using [Bower](http://bower.io/) - `bower install signature_pad`.

+You can also download the latest release from GitHub [releases page](https://github.com/szimek/signature_pad/releases) or go to the latest release tag (e.g. [v1.2.4](https://github.com/szimek/signature_pad/tree/v1.2.4)) and download  `signature_pad.js` or `signature_pad.min.js` files directly.

+The master branch can contain undocumented or backward compatiblity breaking changes.

 ## Usage
+### API
 ``` javascript
 var canvas = document.querySelector("canvas");